fcarta29/tanzu-service-mesh-poc/scenarios/sc03-application-deployment/sc03-tc03-acme-fitness-gns-api.md

-# SC03-TC01: Application Deployment to Kubernetes Cluster with Tanzu Service Mesh (TSM) - Deploying a Multi-Cluster ACME Fitness Application with a Global Namespace (GNS)
+# SC03-TC03: Application Deployment to Kubernetes Cluster with Tanzu Service Mesh (TSM) - Deploying a Multi-Cluster ACME Fitness Application with a Global Namespace (GNS) Using TSM REST API

 This scenario captures how to deploy an application to a Kubernetes Cluster with Tanzu Service Mesh